Night Songs (Cinderella album): Critical reception

 The album received mixed reviews.
 David Fricke, writing for Rolling Stone magazine, considered that "[Cinderella] need to jazz up their material and cut away the clichés if they're really interested in hard-rock immortality.
 Otherwise, their platinum dreams are going to turn into pumpkins".
 AllMusic reviewer Steve Huey called it "not bad, just generic".
 Canadian journalist Martin Popoff put on a par Cinderella's rise to prominence with Poison's success, judging them as "little more than vacant, colourful but life-affirming [Mötley] Crüe derivatives."
 He described the songs as "heavier than one might expect, but of course safe, shallow and watery like the kiddie pool."

 The album has been retrospectively considered a hair-metal classic, being ranked on a vast amount of "best of" lists.

+Artwork

+The album cover was photographed by Mark Weiss at the Head House in the New Market and Head House district in Philadelphia.

 Legacy

 After the release of this album, the band slightly changed their sound to fit a more blues rock direction.
 In October 2014 for her birthday, guitarist Tom Keifer presented Lzzy Hale of Halestorm with the costume jewelry pin he wore on his right shoulder for the Night Songs album cover.
 Hale subsequently wore the pin on her right hip on the album cover for Halestorm's 2015 Into the Wild Life, to include a touch of tradition.